piscisvolans/piscisvolans.github.io/poetry.md

 The war stories, the sand, the contractors
 on the farm where he grew up, building a silo,
 who didn't want advice, college boy.
 Always the catfish meunière on the first night home

 from the desert.
-He said the soft-serve in the cafeteria wasn't bad at all.
+(He said the soft-serve in the DFAC wasn't bad at all.)
 When I was a baby in Japan,
-my feet never touched the ground until the box of Tennessee dirt from my grandmother arrived,
+my feet never touched the ground until the box of Tennessee dirt from my Nanu arrived,

 until the proper ceremony, the flag, all the men in dress blues filling the little house.
 Never